NModlin/dockerForge/README.md

 # DockerForge

-A comprehensive Docker management and monitoring tool with AI-powered troubleshooting capabilities.
+A comprehensive Docker management and monitoring tool with AI-powered troubleshooting capabilities and an integrated web interface.

 ## Features